sourcebots/docs/index.md

 servo_one = board_one.ports[1]
 ```

-The position of the selected servo can then be set and read as followings:
+The position of the selected servo can then be set and read:
 ```python
 servo_one.position = 0.65